SABS-R3/module01_se_day4/_episodes/03-writing-better-code.md

 - The names of any algorithms or design patterns that have been implemented
 - The expected format of input files or database schemas

 There are some restrictions.
 Comments that simply restate what the code does are redundant, and comments must be accurate, because an incorrect comment causes more confusion than no comment at all.

 ### Docstrings

-If the first thing in a function is a string that isn't assigned to a variable, that string is attached to the function as its documentation, e.g.:
+If the first thing in a function is a string that isn't assigned to a variable, that string is attached to the function as its documentation.
+Going back to our recursive Fibonacci function:

 ~~~
 def fibonacci(n):
     """Calculate the Fibonacci number of the given integer.

-  If the input value n <= 0 then 0 is assumed.
+    A recursive implementation of Fibonacci.

     :param n: integer
+    :raises ValueError: raised if n is less than zero
     :returns: fibonacci number
     """
+    if n < 0:
+        raise ValueError('Fibonacci is not defined for N < 0')
-  if n <= 0:
+    if n == 0:
         return 0
-  elif n == 1:
+    if n == 1:
         return 1
-  else:

     return fibonacci(n - 1) + fibonacci(n - 2)
 ~~~
 {: .language-python}

-Note here we are also explicitly documenting our input variables and what is returned by the function.
+Note here we are also explicitly documenting our input variables, what is returned by the function, and also when the `ValueError` exception is raised.
 Along with a helpful description of what the function does, this information can act as a *contract* for readers to understand what to expect in terms of behaviour when using the function, as well as how to use it.

 A comment string like this is called a *docstring*.
 We don't need to use triple quotes when we write one, but if we do, we can break the string across multiple lines.
 This also applies to Python modules, which are essentially files of Python functions, and methods within classes.